 - Public companies

-Contents Article: (Companies Act 2006) It is a document which defines that what information should be included in the an article, Following are the important content for this article
+Contents Article: (Companies Act 2006) It is a document that defines what information should be included in the article, Following is the important content for this article

 - Members Right